Entry and disclosure in group contests: Introduction

 We first consider, as a benchmark, the case of contests among individuals and show that expected aggregate investment is always lower when information about others' types is disclosed to those who enter.
 In this case, equilibrium entry is independent of disclosure.
 However, equilibrium aggregate investment corresponds to the (truncated) expectation of the second highest valuation without disclosure; and to the sum of the expected bids by the two highest valuation entrants in a complete information all-pay auction, with disclosure.
 The latter entails an efficiency loss because the lower valuation player can win, and a loss of revenue because the lower valuation player can bid zero, with a positive probability.
 There is also no scope for free riding or a coordination problem disclosure may alleviate; thus, nondisclosure leads to a larger investment.

-We then turn to contests among groups and broaden our analysis to consider three different disclosure rules, each approximating prominent real-world information structures.
-In our ``no disclosure" (ND) setting, all entry decisions and valuations remain private information throughout the investment stage.
-Thus, entrants face incomplete information regarding the number of entrants in their own group and in other groups, as well as about others' valuations for the prize.
-This situation occurs, for example, in large organizational settings that frequently re-assign workers to new project teams, or settings with little to no interaction between personnel (e.g., telecommuting workers or disjoint work schedules).
-In the ``full disclosure" (FD) setting, entrants are informed, prior to making investment decisions, about the number and valuations of all entrants.
-This condition is applicable, for example, to online crowdsourcing competitions (e.g., TopCoder.com and Kaggle.com) whereby ``leaderboards'' continuously and publicly display team information, such as the number of team members and their skill levels, player bios and past accomplishments.\footnote{See, e.g., the following leaderboard on Kaggle.com: \url{https://www.kaggle.com/c/data-science-bowl-2018/leaderboard}.} In the third setting, which we call ``within-group disclosure" (WD), entrants are informed about the number and valuations of all entrants within their own group, but do not learn any information about the entrants in other groups \citep{Brookins-Ryvkin:2016}.
-This information structure is found in many naturally occurring ``blind'' competitive settings that only announce competitor information (e.g., background, performance, experience and ability) at the end of the contest stage, such as competition for federal research grants.
+We then turn to contests among groups and consider three different disclosure rules.
+In the \textbf{no disclosure} (ND) setting, all entry decisions and valuations remain private information throughout the investment stage.
+As a result, entrants face incomplete information about the number of entrants both within their own group and in other groups, as well as about others' valuations for the prize.
+While this setting is stylized and serves primarily as a benchmark, it approximates contexts such as organizations with minimal interaction among personnel (e.g., telecommuting workers or employees on disjoint schedules).
+Another example is lobbying---either in politics, where lobbyists on opposing sides may be unaware of the number and types of other aligned or opposing lobbyists; or within organizations, where multiple employees privately lobby a manager to influence a particular decision.\footnote{Note that the ND setting also does not allow for communication such as cheap talk, which makes coordination within groups difficult.} In the \textbf{full disclosure} (FD) setting, entrants are informed, prior to making investment decisions, about the number and valuations of all entrants.
+This condition is applicable, for example, to online crowdsourcing competitions (e.g., TopCoder.com and Kaggle.com) whereby ``leaderboards'' continuously and publicly display team information, such as the number of team members and their skill levels, player bios and past accomplishments.\footnote{See, e.g., the following leaderboard on Kaggle.com: \url{https://www.kaggle.com/c/data-science-bowl-2018/leaderboard}.} In the third setting, which we call \textbf{within-group disclosure} (WD), entrants are informed about the number and valuations of all entrants within their own group, but do not learn any information about the entrants in other groups \citep{Brookins-Ryvkin:2016}.\footnote{Of course, there are many possible ways to implement partial disclosure.
+For example, one can consider a setting where the number of entrants in one's own group is known, but their types are unknown; or a setting where the numbers of entrants in other groups are known but their types are unknown.
+While potentially interesting, such models break symmetry at the bidding stage to the extent that makes them intractable.} This information structure is found in many naturally occurring competitive settings.
+For example, when the US Department of Defense solicits prototype designs for new equipment from multiple defense contractors (such as Boeing or Lockheed Martin), competitor information is strictly walled off between bidders.
+However, the internal competition between different research or engineering units at a particular contractor is generally transparent, facilitating within-group coordination.
+There are other ``blind'' competitive settings that only announce competitor information (e.g., background, performance, experience and ability) at the end of the contest stage, such as competition for federal research grants.
+The importance of the WD information structure is most apparent in such settings where the designer restricts information between competing groups to maintain competitive tension, while encouraging transparency \textit{within} groups to facilitate coordination on the most promising ``best-shot."